Spring term, Block D

 2 classroom credits LAW-98063A

-This seminar addresses the complex legal, technological, and social questions created by the increasing distribution of both child and adult pornography on the Internet over the past decade.
+This course addresses the complex legal, technological, and social questions created by the increasing distribution of both child and adult pornography on the Internet over the past decade.
 While prosecuting child pornography cases has become a law-enforcement priority, enforcement efforts have been increasingly challenged by developments in technology and concomitant changes in social mores.
-The seminar considers the legal frameworks for child and adult pornography, including the Constitutional and technological dimensions of regulatory efforts, the underlying social assumptions that result in the differences in how the law treats the two, and the relationship of child and adult pornography to sexual violence and exploitation.
-There are no prerequisites for this course.
+Adult pornography has remained outside the reach of law enforcement unless it is considered obscene.
+The course considers the legal frameworks for child and adult pornography, including the Constitutional and technological dimensions of regulatory efforts, the underlying social assumptions that result in the differences in how the law treats the two, and the relationship of child and adult pornography to sexual violence and exploitation.